ramyardaneshgar/Mock-VendorSecurityRiskAssessmentReport/README.md

 | Contact for Privacy  | privacy@acmecloud.com                    |
 ```

-In this section, I captured **basic vendor information** to establish context.
+In this section, I captured basic vendor information to establish context.
 I always start by confirming the legal entity name because it's essential for contracts like a DPA (Data Processing Agreement).
-Knowing what service they provide tells me what **types of data** may be involved and how mission-critical it is to our business.
+Knowing what service they provide tells me what types of data may be involved and how mission-critical it is to our business.

-In this case, Acme is a **cloud storage provider**, so I flagged them as handling **high-risk data types** — including PII and financial records.
-Because they process data *on our behalf*, they qualify as a **data processor** under GDPR, and that means **I'm responsible for ensuring we have a DPA in place**.
+In this case, Acme is a cloud storage provider, so I flagged them as handling high-risk data types — including PII and financial records.
+Because they process data *on our behalf*, they qualify as a data processor under GDPR, and that means I'm responsible for ensuring we have a DPA in place.

 The hosting location is also critical.
-Since they host in **Germany**, I know there are **EU data protection obligations** involved — which means I’ll need to check for SCCs (Standard Contractual Clauses) or another compliant transfer mechanism for any data flowing outside the EU.
+Since they host in Germany, I know there are EU data protection obligations involved — which means I’ll need to check for SCCs (Standard Contractual Clauses) or another compliant transfer mechanism for any data flowing outside the EU.

-Lastly, I documented their **subprocessors**, which is important for transparency and accountability under GDPR Article 28(2).
+Lastly, I documented their subprocessors, which is important for transparency and accountability under GDPR Article 28(2).

 ---